Cemal Hünal

 Cemal Hünal (born 2 October 1976) is a Turkish actor.

 He studied at Saint Benoit French High School and went on to study theatre and acting at Santa Monica College, UCLA and London Film School.

+His breakthrough role is Kerim in hit series "Asi".
+He had a leading role in the historical series Bir Zamanlar Osmanlı: Kıyam alongside Aslı Tandoğan.

-In late 2010s, he acted in Romantic Comedy, and also in Çağan Irmak's films Ulak and Issız Adam.
+In late 2010s, he acted in franchise films Romantik Komedi, Romantik Komedi 2: Bekarlığa Veda and also in Çağan Irmak's films Ulak and Issız Adam alongside Melis Birkan.

 On 25 January 2013, 30 Turkish actors, including Cemal Hünal, were taken into custody for a drugs probe by Istanbul's narcotics police.